alan-turing-institute/census2021-backbrief/deliverables/report.md

 Difficulties in matching the CCS records with census records from the same person or household occur when there is missing/incomplete information in one of the records, or differences due to spelling mistakes, scanning errors and other mistakes.
 As such, this problem can be considered a "record linkage" problem.
 See the *Review of Current Work* section of this report for a longer summary of the record linkage problem and the algorithms used to tackle it.

-Record matching between the CCS and census is subject to strict precision and recall criteria; recall of at least $99.75\,\%$ and precision of at least $99.9\,\%$.
-In 2011, the number of matches was $649\,944$.
-This allows no more than $1\,629$ true matches to be missed by the matching procedure.
+Record matching between the CCS and census is subject to strict precision and recall criteria; precision of at least $99.9\,\%$ and recall of at least $99.75\,\%$.

 In 2011, 70% of the people matches were made automatically using a mixture of deterministic matching and *Fellegi-Sunter* probabilistic matching (for households, a deterministic method was used which matched 60% automatically).
 This left 30% of people matches to be made manually via a clerical matching procedure involving two distinct manual processes.
 Firstly, *clerical resolution* involved people deciding whether record pairs that automated methods designated as possible matches were indeed matches.
 Secondly, *clerical searching* involved searching for a match manually amongst all the unmatched records.
 These two processes are referenced throughout this document; *clerical matching* refers to both of these.